prismicio/prismic-gatsby/docs/README.md

 }
 ```

-`mergePrismicPreviewData` is useful when your templates need to use data from
+`mergePrismicPreviewData` is useful when your previewed templates or pages need
-Prismic that isn't directly coming from the previewed document.
-This allows us
+to use data from Prismic that arent't directly provided by the previewed
+document.
+An example of this is if a previewed document's template or page also
+uses data from `allPrismicX` queries.

-to show fresh preview data for the previewed document, but fallback to static
+`mergePrismicPreviewData` allows us to show fresh preview data where applicable
+for the previewed document on a template, but also fallback to static data from
-data from Gatsby such as nodes from `allPrismicX` graphQL queries.
+Gatsby.

 ### Return Value